To The Parent of An Addict

 You will question everything along the way.

-Looking back I could never have imagined I’d be as strong as I am today.
+Looking back now, I never could’ve imagined I’d be as strong as I am today.

 Is it too soon for you to read about hope?
-I ask because there was a period of time for me when it was too much.
+I ask because for me there was a time when it was too much.

-I am not suggesting the fear and heartache for my daughter does not flush into my life at times.
+I am not suggesting fear and heartache for my daughter do not rush into my life at times.
 But it’s significantly less often.

-The most important thing I’ve learned is how to make peace with myself and to step back from my daughter’s addiction a little bit at a time through healthy boundaries.
+The most important thing I’ve learned is how to start making peace with myself, and to step back from my daughter’s addiction a little bit at a time through healthy boundaries.
 Allowing joy to reenter my life gradually.

 It may seem impossible.
 You will get there too.

 If/when they relapse you will feel defeated, and just when you think you’ve gone as far as you can.
 You’ll catch another breath and you’ll continue.
 Because that’s what we do.

 If you’re feeling lost, you will regain faith/hope.
 You will see the light in their eyes again.
 And you will thank God for giving your child another chance to live.